dsdlt/mongodb-scalable-document-embeddings/README.md

 }
 ```

-We have used a euclidean similarity function when creating the Atlas Vector Search Index as "sentence-transformers" uses a pre-trained model that generates dense vectors.
+We have used a Euclidean similarity function when creating the Atlas Vector Search Index as "sentence-transformers" uses a pre-trained model that generates dense vectors.

-Euclidean similarity function is useful for dense data where specific values matter (e.g. image similarity)
+The Euclidean similarity function is useful for dense data where specific values matter (e.g. image similarity)

 Additionally, cosine similarity (based on the angle between vectors) is useful when you have sparse data where orientation is more important (e.g. text concepts and themes).

-You could use dot product (based on angles between vectors and includes vector magnitudes) for sparse data where both orientation and intensity matter.
+You could use dot product (based on angles between vectors and include vector magnitudes) for sparse data where orientation and intensity matter.

 ## Searching and Analyzing Large-Scale Documents using Vector Search